jhipster/generator-jhipster/DEVELOPMENT.md

 To put it in a nutshell, you need to:

-1.  run `npm link` on the `generator-jhipster` project (link globally) or configure jit executable
+1. Run `npm link` on the `generator-jhipster` project (link globally) or configure jit executable
-2.  run `jhipster --skip-jhipster-dependencies` on the generated application folder
+2. Run `jhipster --skip-jhipster-dependencies` on the generated application folder

-You can execute `jhipster --install-path` to check where jhipster is being executed from.
+You can execute `jhipster --install-path` to check where JHipster is being executed from.

 You can test your setup by making a small change in your cloned generator, and running again on an existing JHipster project:

-For projects with jhipster third party library (i.e. react-jhipster, etc.) you need to run `npm link` on the library project as well, then npm link the original framework (i.e. react) from the generated project to the library project `cd react-jhipster && npm link <path-to-generated-project>/node_modules/react`.
+For projects with JHipster third-party libraries (i.e. react-jhipster, etc.), you need to run `npm link` on the library project as well, then `npm link` the original framework (i.e. react) from the generated project to the library project `cd react-jhipster && npm link <path-to-generated-project>/node_modules/react`.

 ```shell
 jhipster
 ```

-Depending on which parts of the generator you have changed, do not forget to run jhipster command with the proper arguments e.g. when updating the entity template run:
+Depending on which parts of the generator you have changed, do not forget to run the `jhipster` command with the proper arguments e.g. when updating the entity template run:

 ```shell
 jhipster --with-entities